Akira (given name)

-Possible writings
+Written forms

 In Japanese there are many alternative ways to write the name Akira in kanji.
 This is not an exhaustive list.
 A popular kanji is 明 (the combination of the two different characters 日 = sun and 月 = moon) which means "the light coming from the sun", "sunlight and moonlight", "bright", "intelligent", "wisdom" or "truth".
 Though Akira is generally used to name males, sometimes it can be a female name as well.